-This years Remembrance Day Parade and Service took place on Sunday, 9th November.
-Although not as sunny as the last two years, the rain did hold off for the duration of the Service and Parade.
+This years Remembrance Day Parade and Service took place on Sunday, 13 November.

 The parade from the Ash Centre to the Ash War Memorial was led by lone piper, Euan McDermott.
-The Union Flag was carried by representatives from the Girl Guides.
+The Union Flag was carried by representatives from the 1st Ash Vale Scouts.

-The Parade was led by Chairman of Ash Parish Council, Councillor Nigel Manning, who was accompanied by the Rt Hon Michael Gove MP, Member of Parliament for Surrey Heath and Lord Chancellor and Secretary of State for Justice, The Clerk of the Council, Carole Olive and other members of Ash Parish Council.
+The Parade was led by Chairman of Ash Parish Council, Councillor Nigel Manning, who was accompanied by the Rt Hon Michael Gove MP, Member of Parliament for Surrey Heath, The Clerk of the Council, Carole Olive and other members of Ash Parish Council.

-They were joined in the parade, by a number of service personnel, members of the Royal British Legion, other uniformed organisations, including representatives from the Surrey Police Neighbourhood Team, led by Sergeant Alison Adams and members of the University of the 3rd Age (U3A).
+They were joined in the parade, by a number of service personnel, members of the Royal British Legion, other uniformed organisations, and members of the University of the 3rd Age (U3A).

 The Service of Remembrance was conducted by Reverend Keith Bristow and other members of the local clergy.

 Councillor Nigel Manning led the wreath laying ceremony.
-Followed by the represenatives from the local uniformed organisations and members of U3A.
-During the Service Martin Davies and Paris Joseph, students from Ash manor School, read out the names of the fallen, listed on the Memorial, who died between the November 1914 and November 1915.
+Followed by the representatives from the local uniformed organisations and members of U3A.
+During the Service Shannon Cronin, Hollie Evans and Sam Hymas, students from Ash Manor School, read out the names of the fallen, listed on the Memorial, who died between the November 1915 and November 1916.

 The North East Hampshire Area School Band once again provided the accompanying music, with buglers sounding the evocative Last Post and Reveille.
-Tim Edwards after travelling to Ash from Gloustershire efficiently marshalled the Parade.
+Tim Edwards once again marshalled the Parade.

 Following the service, the parade returned to the Ash Centre where the salute was taken by Councillor Nigel Manning as the various contingents marched past.